Why small teams keep struggling with PDFs

 Frequently asked questions

-- Yes for individual users on a team — each person installs it on their phone.
+- Yes for individual users on a small team — each person installs it on their phone.
 There's no central admin console; it's a per-device tool.
+For organizations larger than that, an enterprise document management system may be more appropriate.

 - Most jurisdictions accept signed PDFs for standard business contracts.
-For high-value or regulated documents, check your local rules on electronic signatures.
+The EU's eIDAS regulation and the US ESIGN Act both recognize electronic signatures.
+For high-value, regulated, or cross-border agreements, check local rules and consider qualified electronic signatures.